 Study of the development and influence of the news media in the U.S. from colonial times to the present.
 Examines social, economic, cultural, technological and political influences on news media development.
 Special attention to dominant media personalities.

 Prerequisite: Grade of “C” or better in JOUR 315 or 330 or 335 or 341.
-Supervised employment and field study on newspaper and magazines, in public relations, or in radio and television news.
+Supervised employment, field study or on-the-job training in contemporary news media and public relations operations.
+AEE and BEE must be taken together and the combination can be taken only once.
 (Credit/No Credit only)

 JOUR 495A-Z. Selected Topics in Journalism (3)

 Prerequisites: Grade of “C” or better in JOUR 310 or 315.
 Advanced research, writing and reporting of selected journalistic styles and/or subject matter.
 Ethical issues, problems, traditional techniques and technological approaches are integral segments of each selected topic.
 Subject content will change from semester to semester.